Point- and contact-symmetry pseudogroups of dispersionless Nizhnik equation: Defining subalgebras for point transformations

 \section{Defining subalgebras for point transformations}

-In the course of applying the megaideal-based version of the algebraic method in the proof of Theorem~\ref{thm:dNCompletePointSymGroup}, we expand the basic condition $\Phi_*Q\in\mathfrak m$, where $\mathfrak m$ is the minimal megaideal of~$\mathfrak g$ containing the vector field~$Q$, only for 11 (linearly independent) vector fields from the algebra~$\mathfrak g$, which is infinite-dimensional.
+In the course of applying the megaideal-based method in the proof of Theorem~\ref{thm:dNPointSymPseudogroup}, we expand the basic condition $\Phi_*Q\in\mathfrak m$, where $\mathfrak m$ is the minimal megaideal of~$\mathfrak g$ containing the vector field~$Q$, only for 11 (linearly independent) vector fields from the algebra~$\mathfrak g$, which is infinite-dimensional.
 These vector fields span an 11-dimensional subalgebra~$\mathfrak s$ of~$\mathfrak g$.
 In fact, we separately consider two subalgebras of~$\mathfrak s$,

-Moreover, in the other example of applying the same version of the algebraic method in~\cite{malt2021a}, which was computing the point-symmetry group of the Boiti--Leon--Pempinelli system, the selected linearly independent vector fields also span a subalgebra of the corresponding maximal Lie invariance algebra.
+Moreover, in the other example of applying the same modification of the megaideal-based method in~\cite{malt2021a}, which was computing the point-symmetry group of the Boiti--Leon--Pempinelli system, the selected linearly independent vector fields also span a subalgebra of the corresponding maximal Lie invariance algebra.
 Nevertheless, it is still not well understood how common this phenomenon is.
 That subalgebra has the following interesting property:

 \begin{definition} We call a proper subalgebra~$\mathfrak s$ of a Lie algebra~$\mathfrak a$ of vector fields a \emph{subalgebra defining the diffeomorphisms that stabilize~$\mathfrak a$} if the conditions $\Phi_*\mathfrak a\subseteq\mathfrak a$ and $\Phi_*\mathfrak s\subseteq\mathfrak a$ for local diffeomorphisms~$\Phi$ in the underlying space are equivalent. \end{definition}